kavyashreegovind1803-blip/student-score-prediction/README.md

 ## 📌 Project Description

-The **Student Score Prediction using Machine Learning** project was developed as part of the **Codomax AI & Machine Learning Internship**.
+The **Student Score Prediction using Machine Learning** project was developed as part of the **Codomax Digital Solutions AI & Machine Learning Internship**.
 The primary objective of this project is to predict a student's examination score based on the number of study hours using the **Linear Regression** algorithm.

-Throughout the internship, I gained practical experience in Python programming, data preprocessing, exploratory data analysis, data visualization, machine learning model development, prediction, evaluation, project organization, and GitHub project management.
+Throughout this internship, I gained practical knowledge of Python programming, data preprocessing, data visualization, machine learning model development, prediction, evaluation, project documentation, and GitHub project management.

 ---